RajeshKumar216/fedex_amazon_sales/README.md

 The dbt_model folder contains the amazon_sales_data project, which includes all necessary DBT models to transform the cleaned data into a star schema, optimizing it for analytical purposes.
 The key components are:

     Data Loading: Load cleaned data from the database into DBT models.
-    Data Processing: Apply various transformations to structure the data in a meaningful way.
+    Data Processing: Apply various filterings to structure the data in a meaningful way.
     Star Schema Creation: Organize the data into a star schema that includes:
-        Dimension Tables: Contain descriptive attributes related to sales, such as product details, customer information, and more.
+        Dimension Tables: Contain descriptive attributes related to sales, such as dim_product, dim_location,dim_order_status,dim_date,dim_promotion, dim_sales_channel and more.
-        Fact Tables: Store quantitative data (e.g., sales amounts, quantities sold) that are linked to dimension tables for comprehensive analytics.
+        Fact Tables: fact_sales Store quantitative data, that are linked to dimension tables for comprehensive analytics.
     Data Insertion: Insert the processed data into the appropriate tables in the database, ensuring data is loaded in the correct order to maintain referential integrity.

 Usage

-    Data Cleaning: Navigate to the data_cleaning folder, open the .ipynb file in Jupyter Notebook, and run the cells to clean your data.
+    Data Cleaning: Navigate to the data_cleaning folder, open the Data_sanity.ipynb file in Jupyter Notebook, and run the cells to clean your data.
-    DBT Models: Navigate to the dbt_model/amazon_sales_data folder, configure your DBT profile, and run the DBT commands to load and transform the data according to your analytics needs.
+    DBT Models: Navigate to the dbt_model/amazon_sales_data folder, configure your DBT profile, and run the DBT commands(dbt run) to load and transform the data according to your analytics needs.